 The treatments available for cervical spondylosis are:

-- Chiropractic adjustments (in cases not presenting with worsening neurological symptoms)
+- Gentle chiropractic adjustments (in cases not presenting with worsening neurological symptoms)

 - Range of motion exercises